315+ Telescopes Ranked

 Read why we prefer High Point Scientific to Amazon

-The mount includes a lithium battery inside, which means there is no need for you to buy a typically very expensive external battery, and it will last far longer than many of the lead-acid batteries sold for powering telescopes.
+The mount includes a lithium battery inside, which means I don’t need to buy a typically very expensive external battery, and it lasts far longer than many of the lead-acid batteries sold for powering telescopes.
+The battery can also charge USB devices, which is useful when my smartphone won’t last the whole night.

 The controller includes 9 slew rates for intricate and accurate slewing and pointing.
-That means you can go from rate 9, which moves the mount several degrees per second, to 1, moving at half the speed of the stars.
+That means I can go from rate 9, which moves the mount several degrees per second, to 1, moving at half the speed of the stars.

 Should I buy a used NexStar Evolution 8?